fontsplugin/plugin/readme.txt

 Requires at least: 4.0
 Tested up to: 5.0
 License: GPLv2 or later
-Stable tag: 1.4.8
+Stable tag: 1.5.0

-The easiest to use Google Fonts plugin.
+The easiest to use [Google Fonts Plugin](https://fontsplugin.com/?utm_source=wporg&utm_campaign=intro).
 No coding required.
 870+ font choices.

 == Description ==
 The Google Fonts library currently contains 877 unique fonts.
 This plugin allows you to easily use any of them on your WordPress website.